 Naruto eventually figures out how to imbue others with the Kyuubi's power he proceeds to empower an entire army.

-In the anime of The Melancholy of Haruhi Suzumiya, Yuki (and the other)'s speech about Kyon being normal and them having powers trips this tropers' sense of Type 1 of this.
+In the anime of Haruhi Suzumiya, Yuki (and the other)'s speech about Kyon being normal and them having powers trips this tropers' sense of Type 1 of this.

 The titular character is said to have empowered epsers like Koizumi through altering the very structure of reality.
 Possibly a variant of Type 5 since the power granters own abilities remain unaffected.